Who Do You Think You Are?

 Everyone needs to read this.

 I can assure you I'm not bragging.
 This is exposure therapy.
-By believing and now writing about those compliments, I'm choosing to sit with genuine discomfort until the distress of praise disappears.
+By believing and now writing about those compliments, I'm choosing to sit with discomfort until the distress of praise disappears.

 Let me explain.